-Recently, with the rapid proliferation of wireless portable devices (e.g., ipad, PDAs, smartphones), a new peer-to-peer (P2P) application scenario - Opportunistic Mobile Networks (OppNets) - has begun to emerge [1], [2], [3], [4].
-In OppNets, it is hard to guarantee an end-to-end path due to the time-varying network topology, and thus nodes with data to be transmitted have to exchange data with relay nodes within their communication range.
-This data exchange process is referred to as the store-carry-forward mechanism, which works as a basic strategy of data transmission in OppNets [5], [6].
+R ECENTLY, with the rapid proliferation of wireless portable devices (e.g., iPad, Personal Digital Assistants, and smartphones), a new peer-to-peer (P2P) application scenario-opportunistic mobile networks (OppNets)-has begun to emerge [1]-[4].
+In OppNets, it is hard to guarantee an end-to-end path due to the time-varying network topology, and thus, nodes with data to be transmitted have to exchange data with relay nodes within their communication range.
+This data exchange process is referred to as the store-carry-forward mechanism, which works as a basic strategy of data transmission in OppNets [5]-[7].

-In order to enable such data exchange, nodes in the network have to continuously probe the environment to discover other nodes in the vicinity.
-Not surprisingly, this contact probing is an extremely energyconsuming process [7], [8], [9], [10].
-Authors in [8] made measurements on a Nokia 6600 mobile phone to test the energy consumption in the contact probing process, and their results show that the contact probing process is as energy-intensive as making a phone call!
-Moreover, in OppNets, the inter-contact time is generally much larger than the contact duration, due to node sparsity in OppNets [11]; this indicates that nodes in the network will waste a lot of energy in the contact probing process if they probe the environment too frequently.
+To enable such data exchange, nodes in the network have to continuously probe the environment to discover other nodes in the vicinity.
+Not surprisingly, this contact probing is an extremely energy-consuming process [8]-[11].
+Wang et al. in [9] made measurements on a Nokia 6600 mobile phone to test the energy consumption in the contact probing process, and their results show that the contact probing process is as energy intensive as making a phone call!
+Moreover, in OppNets, the intercontact time is generally much larger than the contact duration, due to node sparsity in OppNets [12]; this indicates that nodes in the network will waste a lot of energy in the contact probing process if they probe the environment too frequently.
 Therefore, it is pressing to investigate saving energy during the contact probing process in OppNets.

 One strategy for saving energy is to increase the time between subsequent contact probing.
-The consequence of this is that nodes in the network may miss many chances to contact others in the contact probing process, and thus opportunities to exchange data are lost.
-Moreover, if nodes probe the environment too frequently, a lot of energy will be consumed in the contact probing process, and might be inefficient.
-This points to a trade-off between energy efficiency and contact opportunities in the contact probing process.
-For strategies which use a constant contact probing interval, the larger the contact probing interval, the greater the number of missed contact opportunities, and vice-versa.
-In order to investigate the trade-off between energy efficiency and the contact opportunities in OppNets, we first propose a model to investigate the contact probing process based on the RWP model, and obtain the optimal contact probing strategy among all contact probing strategies with the same average contact probing interval.
-Then, based on the proposed model, we analyze the trade-off between energy efficiency and the total number of effective contacts under different scenarios.
-Specifically, our contributions in this paper are three-folds:
+The consequence of this is that nodes in the network may miss many chances to contact others in the contact probing process, and thus, opportunities to exchange data are lost.
+Moreover, if nodes probe the environment too frequently, a lot of energy will be consumed in the contact probing process and might be inefficient.
+This points to a tradeoff between energy efficiency and contact opportunities in the contact probing process.
+For strategies that use a constant contact probing interval, the larger the contact probing interval, the greater the number of missed contact opportunities, and vice versa.
+To investigate the tradeoff between energy efficiency and the contact opportunities in OppNets, we first propose a model to investigate the contact probing process based on the random waypoint (RWP) model and analyze the performance of the constant probing strategy in the single contact probing process.
+Then, based on the proposed model, we analyze the tradeoff between energy efficiency and the total number of effective contacts under different scenarios.
+Specifically, our contributions in this paper are threefold.